Ambedkar Memorial Park: Legal issues

 Since 2009 the memorial has been involved in a legal battle.
-In June 2009 the Supreme Court issued a stay against further building on the project, until the Public Interest Litigation (PLI) questioning these expenditure was settled.
-Despite initially denying even maintenance costs, in December 2010, the Uttar Pradesh government received permission to perform maintenance and completion of the memorial.
+In June 2009 the Supreme Court issued a stay against further building on the project, until the Public Interest Litigation (PIL) questioning these expenditure was settled.
+Despite initially denying even maintenance costs, in December 2010, Government of Uttar Pradesh received permission to perform maintenance and completion of the memorial.

-On 2018, the Allahabad High Court asked the Uttar Pradesh government to provide the status report on the vigilance department's investigation in connection with the alleged Rs 1,410 crore memorial scam involving this monument.
+On 2018, the Allahabad High Court asked Government of Uttar Pradesh to provide the status report on the vigilance department's investigation in connection with the alleged Rs 1,410 crore memorial scam involving this monument.